trinodb/trino/presto-docs/src/main/sphinx/sql/grant.rst

 For ``GRANT`` statement to succeed, the user executing it should possess the specified privileges as well as the ``GRANT OPTION`` for those privileges.

+Grant on a table grants the specified privilege on all current and future columns of the table.

+Grant on a schema grants the specified privilege on all current and future columns of all current and future tables of the schema.

 Examples
 --------